cybardev/cybardev.github.io/content/blog/java-lists.md

 ---
 title: "Java Lists"
 date: 2021-03-22T22:36:56+06:00
-author: sksaad
-slug: "java-lists"
 description: "Get a basic know-how on  lists in Java"
-keywords: ["java", "lists", "code", "programming"]
-draft: false
-tags: ["Code", "Java"]
-math: false
-toc: true
-comments: true
 ---

-*PS: This post is structured similarly to my [post about arrays](../java-arrays/index.html).
-I will also refer to array concepts, so you may want to read that first if you're new to Java collections.*
+_PS: This post is structured similarly to my [post about arrays](../java-arrays/index.html).
+I will also refer to array concepts, so you may want to read that first if you're new to Java collections._

 ## What are lists?